The 5 Best EQ Plugins for Video Editors

 A VST plugin is a bit of third party audio software which adds functionality to its host audio software, such as our own ERA Audio Clean-up Plugins.
 In this case it’s a piece of software that you can load in your NLE (or DAW if you’re processing audio externally) in order to control the frequency spectrum of your audio.

 We’re kicking things off with the most affordable option on our list.
-At €39, ToneBoosters Equalizer 4 is a steal, however if you’re on a super-tight budget, we’ll also have a round-up of The Best Free EQs elsewhere soon.
+At €39, ToneBoosters Equalizer 4 is a steal, however if you’re on a super-tight budget, we also have a round-up of The Best Free EQs elsewhere.
+ToneBoosters EQ4 is one of the best analog-style EQ plugins around, but it also has some great digital equalization features too.

-If the low price point has you dubious about the capabilities of this EQ then fear not, in this instance inexpensive does not mean ineffective.
+If the low price point has you dubious about the capabilities of this EQ plugin, then fear not, in this instance inexpensive does not mean ineffective.
 This affordable powerhouse boasts many of the features found on EQs five times its price.
+This could well be the best EQ software for acoustic guitar players who need to make quick, slight lifts to their recorded audio.

 For sound editing on the go, ToneBoosters have also made an iOS app which gives you the same great functionality on your iPhone, iPod or iPad.
 And at $7.99 it’s a steal!